-For instance, the .300 Weatherby Magnum can shoot a 180gr bullet about 300 feet per second faster than the .300 Winchester Magnum.
-Yes, it will shoot a little bit flatter and hit a little bit harder, but no game animal will be able to tell the difference and I’ll wager that there isn’t much you can do with the .300 Weatherby that you can’t do with the .300 Win Mag.
+For instance, the .300 Weatherby Magnum can shoot a 180-grain bullet about 300 feet per second faster than the .300 Winchester Magnum.
+Yes, it'll shoot a little bit flatter and hit a little bit harder, but no game animal will be able to tell the difference and I'll wager that there isn't much you can do with the .300 Weatherby that you can't do with the .300 Win Mag.

 Those massive cartridges have such heavy recoil and so much muzzle blast that it is a rare hunter who can really handle them well.